View Upcoming Events

 Speak like a Mouse: Eight Strategies to Pixie-Dust Your Presentations

-Learners Want Relevance: Experts are often too expert.
+Experts are often too expert.
 We know the subject so well that we cannot comprehend what is relevant to someone who does not.
-We can argue vehemently to include some obscure point because it is interesting background information that adds perspective on the whole.
+We can argue vehemently to include some obscure point because it is interesting background information that adds perspective to the whole.
 But, when you learn to drive a car, for example, you don’t need to know how to change the spark plugs.
 The learner needs to get the car down the driveway first.

-Learners Want Minimal, but Critical, Detail: Although learners may be interested in background information and technical factoids, they want a focus on specifics they can use.
+Although learners may be interested in background information and technical factoids, they want to focus on specifics they can use.
 Instruction that delivers the basic points required to perform the task at hand is sufficient.
 If you were to teach the phone book to a learner, for example, would you teach every name in the book?
 Of course not.
 You would focus on concepts rather than detail and teach HOW to read the phone book.

 So, unless you want Muppet mayhem, don’t try to cram three hours into a minute and a half.
 Give your learners what they need, when they need it, and where they need it.
 The result may not be as funny as the Muppets, but it will be a glorious production.